Cairn

 Where donations go

 The set is reviewed every six months.
-Any change is announced in advance through the Terms and the transparency page.
+Any change is announced in advance through the Terms and on this page.

 The split between recipients is decided by the writers themselves.
 When your stone is laid, you receive a proof key — a 32-character private hash known only to you.
-At each half-yearly report, you sign in to the ledger page with your full name and proof key and allocate 0–100 across the recipients (summing to 100).
+With it, sign in to the vote page with your full name and proof key and allocate across the recipients.
 Distribution is computed proportionally from the sum of all allocations: not majority vote, so minority preferences are reflected in full.
+Once you have placed a stone, you may take part in every future allocation.

 Identity